Apple Announces AirPods Pro with Noise Cancellation, Available October 30th

 In-Ear AirPods

 Apple’s new AirPods Pro feature an in-ear design.
 That means they’re designed to fit just inside your ear canal, where they form a seal.
-Regular AirPods are specifically designed not to just sit in your ear without fitting into your ear canal and without forming a seal.
+Regular AirPods are specifically designed to just sit in your ear without fitting into your ear canal and without forming a seal.

 There are pros and cons to both approaches.
 Regular AirPods allow you to maintain more awareness of your environment, for instance, which might be better for walking through a city.
 AirPods Pro, however, will have more responsive bass, and isolating you from your environment enhances the active noise cancellation process.